scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Inter-domain SCION routing is based on an <ISD, AS> tuple.
 Although a complete SCION address is composed of the <ISD, AS, endpoint address> 3-tuple, the endpoint address is not used for inter-domain routing or forwarding.
 The endpoint address is of variable length, does not need to be globally unique, and can thus be an IPv4, IPv6, or link layer address.

-**Note:** As a consequence of the fact that SCION relies on existing routing protocols (e.g. IS-IS, OSPF, SR) and communication fabric (e.g. IP, MPLS) for intra-domain forwarding, existing internal routers do not need to be changed to support SCION.
+**Note:** As a consequence of the fact that SCION relies on existing routing protocols (e.g., IS-IS, OSPF, SR) and communication fabric (e.g., IP, MPLS) for intra-domain forwarding, existing internal routers do not need to be changed to support SCION.

 ### ISD Numbers